emibap/nmeXtensions/LocationManager/README.md

 	Parameters:
 	-----------
 	locationUpdateCB:Dynamic - A callback for each location update.
-Has 2 Float parameters for latitude and longitude. finishedUpdatingCB:Dynamic - A callback that notifies when the location update has finished.
+Brings 2 location Dynamic parameters for the new and old Locations. finishedUpdatingCB:Dynamic - A callback that notifies when the location update has finished.
 Has a status String parameter. errorCB:Dynamic - A callback that reports an error.
 Has a status String parameter.